Alter No-humano. Referencias

 “Funny.
 You know what I mean.”

-Perry, Bruce D.; Szalavitz, Maia.
-The Boy Who Was Raised as a Dog: And Other Stories from a Child Psychiatrist’s Notebook.
-Basic Books.
+Perry, B. D., & Szalavitz, M. (2017).
+The Boy Who Was Raised as a Dog: And Other Stories from a Child Psychiatrist’s Notebook — What Traumatized Children Can Teach Us About Loss, Love, and Healing.
+Hachette UK.

 Instead, often in a sea of narcissism, the caretakers were more concerned with their own needs than those of the child.
 In malignant families, the child was seen more as a resource to the parent or caretaker than vice versa.
 The child learned to see him- or herself through the caretaker’s eyes, as unimportant, not human, and an object to be used and/or blamed.